 Our risk management process has been built to identify, evaluate, analyse and mitigate significant risks to the achievement of our strategy.
 Our risk identification processes seek to identify risks from both a top down strategic perspective and a bottom up local operating company perspective.

 The Board has overall responsibility for risk management, the setting of risk appetite and the implementation of the risk management policy.
-The Board reviews and challenges the Group’s principal risks on an ongoing basis.
+The Board reviews and challenges the Group’s principal risks and uncertainties on an ongoing basis.

 The Audit Committee